 Yeasts (Candida albicans) consume organic, carbon-based compounds.
 They feed on sugars like glucose, fructose, and sucrose.
-Theoretically, mannose could be converted into glucose, but there is still very little clinical evidence to support this.
+Theoretically, mannose could be converted into glucose and therefore aggravate or cause a yeast infection, but there is still very little clinical evidence to support this.

-Unfortunately, due to a small number of diagnosed patients, it is impossible to provide clear directions about the signs and symptoms of these genetic disorders but you might want to study this subject a little further, especially if you have any neurological symptoms such as “diminished muscle tone, seizures, developmental disability, varying degrees of cognitive impairment, and underdevelopment of the cerebellum (cerebellar hypoplasia), which can cause problems with balance and coordination” as per RareDiseases.org.
+Unfortunately, due to a small number of diagnosed patients (less than a thousand!), it is impossible to provide clear directions about the signs and symptoms of these genetic disorders but you might want to study this subject a little further, especially if you have any neurological symptoms such as “diminished muscle tone, seizures, developmental disability, varying degrees of cognitive impairment, and underdevelopment of the cerebellum (cerebellar hypoplasia), which can cause problems with balance and coordination” as per RareDiseases.org.

 Things to remember:

-- D-Mannose products differ one from another, and the quality, purity, and origin may vary from brand to brand and even from a batch to a batch.
-Buy quality brands made in the USA
+- D-Mannose products differ one from another, and the quality, purity, and origin may vary.

 Please leave your reviews and share your experiences if you noticed anything unusual while taking D-Mannose.
 I’m tracking all responses and updating this post often.
 Do not use your real name or email if you’d like to protect your privacy.